helix-editor/helix/docs/architecture.md

 a new copy.

 The main data structure used for representing buffers is a `Rope`.
-We re-export the excellent [ropey](https://github.com/cessen/ropey) library.
+We re-export asaddthe excellent [ropey](https://github.com/cessen/ropey) library.
 Ropes are cheap to clone, and allow us to easily make snapshots of a text state.

 Multiple selections are a core editing primitive.
 Document selections are represented by a `Selection`.
 Each `Range` in the selection consists of a moving `head` and an immovable `anchor`.
-A single cursor in the editor is simply a selection with a single range, with the head and the anchor in the same position.
+A single cursor in the editor is simply a selction with a single range, with the head and the anchor in the same

-Ropes are modified by constructing an OT-like `Transaction`.
-It represents a single coherent change to the document and can be applied to the rope.
-A transaction can be inverted to produce an undo.
-Selections and marks can be mapped over a transaction to translate to a position in the new text state after applying the transaction.

 > NOTE: `Transaction::change`/`Transaction::change_by_selection` is the main
 > interface used to generate text edits.